sarantium/fictionideas/docs/howitworks.md

 ??? danger "Caution"

-    There are many limits to the back-of-the-envelope calculations above which completely ignore additional implementation costs, savings and complexities (devops costs, capital expenditure, API limits, parallel processing, externalities, subsidised usage) of using AI to generate ideas.
+    There are many limits to the back-of-the-envelope calculations above which completely ignore additional implementation costs, savings and complexities (devops costs, capital expenditure, API limits, parallel processing, externalities, subsidised usage, varying output formats, varying output lengths, task type) of using AI to generate ideas.

     We are also so early in the space that only a few studies are documenting this specific information, making it unclear how reliable and replicable these cost structures would be within a larger experiment sample size.